prathima17/Road-Accident-Analysis-Dashboard/README.md

 ### Data Sources

-Road Accident Data: The primary dataset used for this analysis is the "" file, containing detailed information about each accident with the type of vehicles.
+Road Accident Data: The primary dataset used for this analysis is the "accident data.csv" file, containing detailed information about each accident with the type of vehicles.

 ### Tools